Temidtech/dart-cheat-sheet/README.md

 ## String interpolation

-Every language has it's own way of interpolating two ore more words or characters.
+Every language has it's own way of interpolating two or more words or characters.
 In dart, you can put value of an expression inside a string as follows:

 ###  Example